 However, progress has been made in: (1) identifying the realistic complexities and issues in remanufacturing scheduling needing address, (2) reporting how industry is actually addressing these issues, and (3) developing numerous quantitative methodologies and testing various objective criteria to achieve improved, if not optimal, solutions.
 Numerous articles have been published and research projects completed on these subjects; the review article by Gungor and Gupta (1999) alone contains over 300 references.
 Review articles are needed periodically to summarize and analyze these efforts - establish where we are and the future directions needing exploration.
-Thus, the purpose of this research effort can be divided into three stages: (1) review the progress we have made in the scheduling and control of disassembly, remanufacturing/repair, and reassembly operations; (2) assess how we have advanced our ability to address the scheduling complexities mentioned in the literature; and (3) highlight additional research.
-Our research is currently at stage one.
-We know of no other research that has reviewed in detail the scheduling literature for all three remanufacturing areas and further analyzed each stage by production strategy (make-to-stock, assemble-to-order, and make-to-order).
-Figure 1 delineates the boundaries of our research effort, which includes the three remanufacturing stages and their further analysis by production strategy.
+Thus, the purpose of this research effort can be divided into three stages: (1) review the progress we have made in the scheduling and control of disassembly and remanufacturing operations; (2) assess how we have advanced our ability to address the scheduling complexities mentioned in the literature; and (3) highlight additional research needs.
+We know of no other research that has reviewed in detail the disassembly scheduling and remanufacturing literature and the complexities/issues that impact this environment.
+Figure 1 delineates the boundaries of our research effort, which includes the three remanufacturing operations and the buffer inventory considerations.